aspose-total/Aspose.Total-Products/total/en/java/conversion/mhtml-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform MHTML to ODT via Java" h2="On Premise Java API to Render MHTML to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Converting MHTML to ODT can be done in two easy steps with the help of Aspose.Total for Java.
+Aspose.Total for Java is a powerful suite of APIs that enables developers to create, manipulate, and convert documents in various formats.

+The first step is to render the MHTML file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF processing API that enables developers to create, read, edit, and convert PDF documents.
+It also allows developers to render MHTML files to DOC format.

+The second step is to convert the DOC file to ODT using Aspose.Words for Java.
+Aspose.Words for Java is a powerful document processing API that enables developers to create, read, edit, and convert documents in various formats.
+It also allows developers to convert DOC files to ODT format.

-You can convert MHTML to ODT by using two simple steps.
-First you need to render MHTML file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+By using Aspose.Total for Java, developers can easily convert MHTML to ODT in two simple steps.
+Aspose.PDF for Java is used to render MHTML files to DOC format and Aspose.Words for Java is used to convert DOC files to ODT format.
+This makes it easy for developers to convert MHTML to ODT without any hassle.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}